The Canadian National committee includes both Members and Observers.

 Mr. Boyko has a background in Agriculture Economics and spent most of his career as a senior manager in Statistics Canada where he was involved in all aspects of data from collection to dissemination to analyses.
-After retiring from StatCan, he spent 10 years with Carleton University where he introduced faculty and graduate students to the fundamentals of research data management.
+After retiring from StatCan, he spent ten years with Carleton University where he introduced faculty and graduate students to the fundamentals of research data management.

 Mr. Boyko’s work with the International Association for Social Science Information Service and Technology (IASSIST) made him aware of the challenges that researchers faced in trying to afford the data from Statistics Canada.
 Working with Wendy Watkins and the university research community, he co-founded Canada’s Data Liberation Initiative: a program that has lasted 25 years and provides Statistics Canada data to 79 post-secondary institutions.
 This program also underlined the need for good data management and documentation.

 This experience along with serving on the steering committee developing the DDI data documentation standard led to more than a dozen World Bank and OECD missions in Africa and Asia helping national statistics agencies develop their dissemination strategies.
-Mr. Boyko have been associated with the Canada National Committee for CODATA (he was the previous Chair) for over 10 years and is also on the executive committee for CODATA International.
+Mr. Boyko has been associated with the Canada National Committee for CODATA (he was the previous Chair) for over ten years and is also on the executive committee for CODATA International.
 Mr. Boyko has an interest in reaching out to graduate students and young scientists to promote the mission of CODATA and data management, and the need for developing a career path for data stewards to support the Canadian research community, i.e., making data wrangling into a career path.

 |David Castle||University of Victoria